 Let me show you how to do that.

-How to set up iPhone’s built-in two-factor authenticator in iOS 15
+Set up iPhone’s built-in two-factor authenticator on iPhone

 In the steps below, I will show you how to set up 2FA for Facebook.
 The steps for any other website or app are almost similar.